Blendify/blender-manual/trunk/blender_docs/manual/addons/add_mesh/ant_landscape.rst

 Introduction
 ============

 This add-on creates landscapes and planets using various noise types.
-A.N.T = Another Noise Tool
+A.N.T. stands for Another Noise Tool.

 Activation